How to Sell Crochet Patterns at the Best Price: A Guide for Designers

-It’s really valuable information that will help you take your design business to a new level as you own your worth, charge what you’re worth, and pay close enough attention to the numbers to ensure you’re making a profit as a crochet designer.
+This episode is packed with information that will help you take your design business to a new level as you own your worth, charge what you’re worth, and pay close enough attention to the numbers to ensure you’re making a profit as a crochet designer.

-Listen to this bite-sized podcast and then come back here for a more visual representation of what I’m sharing and get your downloadable Pattern Pricing Worksheet.
+Read, watch, or listen to this bite-sized podcast and then come back here for a more visual representation of what I’m sharing and get your downloadable Pattern Pricing Worksheet.

 As a new pattern designer, figuring out a pattern pricing strategy can be a real struggle.
 Today, I’m going to try to demystify the process and help you come up with a crochet pricing formula to sell patterns that you can customize to the needs of your business and your target customer.